 |Transport and Mobilities - This course introduces students to the fields of transport geography and geographies of mobilities drawing on the cutting edge of empirical and conceptual research in both domains.
 It addresses, among others, the following questions.
 What is the role of transport and mobilities in the contemporary globalised world, at the level of regions and cities, and for individuals?
 Why and how is mobility central to issues of social justice and equity?
 How are transport and mobilities likely to change in the coming decades?
 How are transport and mobilities shaped by institutions and policy-making?|

 Each optional subject is taught through a combination of lectures, seminars and small classes.
 There is a written examination for each subject and students are also required to submit an extended essay for each subject.

 In their second year all students attend a week-long overseas fieldtrip in the first week of Trinity Term.
-There is a choice of fieldtrips currently to Copenhagen and Tenerife.
+There is a choice of fieldtrips currently to Berlin and Tenerife.
 Each of these fieldtrips links the theoretical material covered in the course with empirical examples and opportunities to practice appropriate filed techniques.
 Students complete a fieldwork report which is assessed as part of the Final Honour School examination.